What is the Mind/Body Connection?

 The term “mind/body connection” refers to the way your body responds to the way you think, feel, and act.
 Stress, anxiety, emotional distress can cause negative physical symptoms that signal that your emotional health may be out of balance.

-The Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital has more than 40 years of research that proves the effectiveness of how practicing mind/body medicine can help reduce the stressors that cause or worsen conditions such as heart disease, infertility, chronic pain, gastrointestinal disorders and many more.
+The Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital has more than 40 years of research that proves the effectiveness of how practicing mind/body medicine can help reduce the stressors that cause or worsen conditions such as heart disease, infertility, chronic pain, gastrointestinal disorders, autoimmune conditions (such as lupus), and many more.

 “Dr. Benson has long described health and well-being as a three-legged stool.
 One leg is drugs, the second is surgical procedures, and the third is self-care.”